Skip to main content

 • graphics

-The graphics of the game receive mixed reviews, with many praising their quality and visual appeal, particularly on platforms like the Steam Deck.
-However, some users report issues such as frame rate drops, graphical glitches in VR, and a lack of customizable graphics options, which detracts from the overall experience.
-While the visuals are generally considered impressive, especially for a VR title, there are concerns about blurriness and the need for better graphical settings to enhance performance.
+The graphics of the game receive mixed reviews, with many praising their quality and atmospheric design, particularly in VR, while others criticize them for being dated or lacking in options for customization.
+Some users report issues like frame rate drops and graphical glitches, especially in VR, which detracts from the overall experience.
+Overall, while the visuals are generally considered impressive, there are notable concerns regarding performance and the absence of adjustable graphic settings.

 • “And the graphics are second to none.”